cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 #### Description

+Collecting accessible data and/or processed output from the application in order to gather useful and/or valuable information.
+Some scraping may use fake or compromised accounts, or the information may be accessible without authentication.
+The scraper may attempt to read all accessible paths and parameter values for web site pages and web APIs, collecting the responses and extracting data from them.

+Commonly collected data is page content and data such as account credentials, biometric data, business information, copies of physical documents, email addresses, facial photographs, identities, intellectual property, payment cardholder data, security secrets, trade secrets, usernames, and other personal data.
+Some of these may be considered of standalone value in other non-application contexts such as fiat money, credit, refunds, financial instruments, reputation, virtual assets (e.g. status, score, virtual currency, identity), awards and points.

+Some scraping may be to exercise an application, or part of an application, with the intent to gain insight how it is constructed and operates (perhaps for cryptanalysis, reverse engineering or session analysis).
+This testing and collection of evidence is to determine the underlying logic, structures, algorithms, functions, methods and secrets of the application.
+The purpose is understand the inner workings, and may be used to detemine business logic such as pricing models, reproduce the application elsewhere, or to assist with vulnerability exploitation and data compromise.

 #### Other Names and Terms

+API provisioning; Asset stripping; Bargain hunting; Change monitoring; Comparative shopping; Content indexing and referencing; Content plagiarisation; Content scraping; Content webscraping; Data aggregation; Data extraction; Data harvesting; Data mining; Data theft; Database scraping; Duplicate site; Facial photo theft; Fake website; Fetching content; Harvesting data; Harvest personal information; Identity theft; Information harvesting; Indexing; Media scraping; Memory scraping; Meta search scraper; Mirroring; Pagejacking; Price harvesting; Price monitoring; Powering APIs; product page scraper; Report mining; Sanctioned scraping; Scraper bot; Screen scraping; Search engine bot; Site scraping; Social media bot; Web content extraction; Web extraction; Web harvesting; Web ripping; Web scraping; Website copier; Website mirroring

 #### See Also

-*
+* OAT-018 Footprinting

-### OAT-012 Cashing OutBuy goods or obtain cash utilising validated stolen payment card *or other financial* data.
+### OAT-012 Cashing OutBuy goods or obtain cash utilising validated stolen payment card *or other user account* data.

 #### Description

-Obtaining currency or merchandise via the application using stolen previously validated payment cards or *finacial account data*.
-May be undertaken in conjunction with product return fraud. *The financial transaction is usually a transfer of funds to a mule's account.* For payment cards, this activity may occur following Carding of bulk stolen data, or Card Cracking, and the goods are dropped at a reshipper's address.
+Obtaining currency or merchandise via the application using stolen previously validated payment cards or *finacial account log in credentials*.
+May be undertaken in conjunction with product return fraud. *The financial transaction is usually a transfer of funds to a mule's account.* For payment cards, this activity may occur following Carding of bulk stolen data, or Card Cracking, and the goods are dropped at a reshipper's address. *The refunding of payments via non-financial applications is also included in Cashing Out.*

 Obtaining other assets of value from the application, without the use of payment cards *or other financial account details*, is included within Scraping.

-Full card details may have been obtained using Card Cracking and verified using Carding.

 #### Other Names and Terms

-Cashing out; Money laundering; Online credit card fraud; Online payment card fraud
+Cashing out; *Man-in-the-Browser (MitB);???* Money laundering; Online credit card fraud; Online payment card fraud; *Refund fraud; Stolen identity refund fraud (SIRF)*

 #### See Also